Moustafa-Sherif/Jenkins-Terraform-Eks/README.md

 Invokes the provisionEksCluster method, which goes beyond just creating an Amazon Elastic Kubernetes Service (EKS) cluster.
 It also sets up a Virtual Private Cloud (VPC) with essential components like subnets, an internet gateway, NAT gateway, route table, and more.
 This entire infrastructure is provisioned using a Terraform module.
 For a deeper understanding of the context, you can refer to the script.groovy and the terraform folder. 😊

 ## Connect to EKS Cluster Stage:
 Calls the connectEks method, indicating the establishment of a connection to the provisioned EKS cluster.
-And deploying this pushed image in our EKS cluster
+And deploying this pushed image in our EKS cluster.